 If I could have a movie made about this hike it would be called “The Men Who Are Licked by Goats”.
 Who would have thought that there would be feral goats on the top of Massanutten?

-A hiking internet group I had joined, Valley Hikers, completed the Massanutten Ridge Trail Hike recently, but I was unable to attend.
+An online hiking group I had joined, Valley Hikers, completed the Massanutten Ridge Trail Hike recently, but I was unable to attend.
 While we have been up to the beginning of this trail before, we hadn’t completed the entire hike before.
 We recently did the Kaylor Knob hike, so we thought we would also take care of the other hike from the top of the Massanutten overlook.

-We parked one car at the Massanutten General Store near the ski slopes (see map) and then drove to start our hike at the overlook at the top of Del Webb Drive.
+We parked one car at the Massanutten General Store near the ski slopes and then drove to start our hike at the overlook at the top of Del Webb Drive.
 At the parking lot, you are treated to views of the ski slopes and mountains around.
 You start the trail by climbing up a staircase to get to the level ridge.
 The blue-blazed trail starts with a fairly well-trodden wide path.
 There are spots along the way to peak through to see some views along the first .25 mile.
 Around the .5 mile marker, the trail becomes much rockier.
 You will need to constantly look where your feet are stepping or you could easily sprain an ankle.
 This rocky, difficult portion continues for about 1.5 miles.
 At mile 1.25 on the trail, you come to a nice overlook on the right side of the trail to see some views to the North.
 At 2.25 miles, the trail eventually joins a gravel road.
 You will see some blue blazes directly across the road, but there is not a trail there.
 Simply take a right at this junction and climb the gravel road to reach the cellphone towers at the top.
 The trail picks back up just to the right of the highest cellphone tower.
 As soon as you rejoin this trail, you will come to the best views on the trail at some rocky overlooks.
 At mile 3.0, you will also see a hang-gliding ramp.
 It is insane to think of people just running and jumping off of this.
 To your left, you will be able to see the ski lift drop-off for the top of the Diamond Jim and ParaDice ski trails.
 During the ski season, the lift area is blocked off (maybe to keep people from illegally jumping on the ski trails).
 There was a rope blocking it off still, but the cordoned area does not completely block access to the trail.
 Continuing past the hang-gliding area, the trail continues and you start your descent.
 At mile 3.25, the trail leads to an opportunity to walk down the ski slope.
 You could continue further on the actual trail, but we were unsure how close it would return us to our car.
 We jumped on to the slopes to take a steep descent back to our car at 4.0 miles.
 During this last .75 miles, you descend about 1000 feet of elevation.
 I highly recommend taking trekking poles to help keep your balance as you navigate the steep terrain.